 The bachelor's degree program in culinary arts is a degree completion program for students with at least 30 eligible transfer credits to matriculate into this program.
 The program prepares graduates for a variety of foodservice industry positions such as chef, purchasing manager, catering manager, culinary entrepreneur, farm-to-table liaison, research and development chef, private chef, and more.

 In the program, students develop skills including inquiry and analysis, critical and creative thinking, written and oral communication, quantitative information literacy, problem-solving, and teamwork.
 They also build global and intercultural awareness, knowledge of contemporary food systems, and an appreciation for sustainable food resources.

 Bachelor's students majoring in culinary arts also have the option of taking a concentration to focus their studies on the industry career track that interests them most.
-Depending on the academic concentration chosen, students take one semester of study at the CIA in California, Texas, Singapore, or New York; a semester in Italy; a semester in Spain; or a semester in New York that includes a 10-day culinary tour of Japan:
+Depending on the academic concentration chosen, students take one semester of study at the CIA in California, Texas, Singapore, or New York; a semester in Spain; or a semester in New York that includes a 10-day culinary tour of Japan: